 Gripping the pole is a really big challenge for most people who are just learning how to pole dance.
 It takes time for the grip in your hands to develop the strength to hold your body weight so, in the meantime, most beginner dancers fall back on grip aids when the first start out.

-Common grip aids come in pastes, liquids, sprays, and powders.
+Common grip aids come in pastes, liquids, sprays, powders, and wearable grip gear.

-Most people have different skin types and live in different environments containing a wide variety of temperature and humidity levels; these two factors will affect which grip aid is right for you.
+Most people have different skin types and live in different environments containing a wide variety of temperature and humidity levels; these two factors will affect which pole dance grip aid is right for you.

 Never use oils or lotions!
 Not even on the same day you practice pole!

 Don’t even use them on the same day you choose to dance.
 Lotions and oils can leave a filmy residue on your skin.
 Just because you put it on in the morning doesn’t mean you are in the clear when you attend a class that evening.
 As your body heats up, your will sweat our the oils from the lotion onto the pole.

 It’s best to NOT apply any oils or lotions to your body from the time you shower to the time you do pole practice.